helena-ca/Todo/README.md

 # Todo
-A simple command-line todo manager built with Python and SQLite.
+A simple command-line manager of tasks built with Python and SQLite.

 ## Instalation: